Euclid preparation: LXXXVII. Non-Gaussianity of 2-point statistics likelihood: Precise analysis of the matter power

 We also explored how the skewness was impacted by the number density of objects, which is a feature that is specific to a given survey.
 We saw that increasing the level of shot noise has the effect of reducing the skewness of the power spectrum on scales where the power spectrum is dominated by the shot noise.
 For a level of shot noise similar to the one expected for the \Euclid spectroscopic sample, the skewness is greatly reduced (by around 50\% for $k \sim 0.4 \; \invMpc$, which are the most impacted scales).

-However, all this was assuming a periodic universe in a box, which is far from the reality of the data we will get with \Euclid (or any other survey).
+However, all of this was done while assuming a periodic universe in a box, which is far from the reality of the data that will be obtained with \Euclid (or any other survey).
 Indeed, we found that restricting the density field to a cone-shaped survey mask significantly increases the skewness of the power spectrum in two different ways.
-Firstly, reducing the surveyed volume necessarily reduces the number of available Fourier modes but also correlates them, thus increasing the level of skewness at all scales.
+Firstly, reducing the surveyed volume necessarily reduces the number of available Fourier modes, but it also correlates them, thus increasing the level of skewness at all scales.
 Secondly, the presence of the IC has a specific impact on the excess skewness on small scales, increasing it for smaller volumes.